 YouTube is a very popular website for people all over the world to share videos.
 It allows users to upload different types of videos in easy steps and view videos uploaded by other people.
 But what video formats does YouTube accept?
 And which is the best video format for YouTube?
-Questions like these will be answered one by one.
+Questions like these will be answered in the post from the free file converter one by one.

 What Video Formats Does YouTube Accept